riccee/scrapers/README.md

 # Web Scraper API and Frontend

-This project provides a web scraper API using Quart and Playwright, with a React-based frontend to interact with the API.
+My first website and webscraping project!
+This project provides a web scraper API using Quart and Playwright, with a React-based frontend to interact with the Quart API.

 ## Features

-Scrapes domain information and competitors from SimilarWeb.
+Scrapes domain information and competitors from SimilarWeb and employee information from theorg.
 Provides real-time progress updates via WebSockets.
 Displays scraped data using a React frontend.
-Backend Setup

-### Prerequisites
-Python 3.8+
-Quart
-Quart-CORS
-Playwright
-BeautifulSoup
-Socket.IO

 ## Installation
 Clone the repository: